AmenKaabachi/pdf_organizer/README.md

 A sophisticated document management system that leverages cutting-edge machine learning and natural language processing to automatically analyze, understand, and organize PDF documents by semantic similarity.
 Built with enterprise-grade algorithms and production-ready architecture.

+**🌍 NEW: Now supports 50+ languages including Arabic, Chinese, French, German, Spanish, Japanese, Russian, and more!**

 ## 🎯 Core Features

 ### 📄 Advanced PDF Processing